javaweb27/ECOMMERCE/README.md

 ### `yarn local-db`

+Runs the local api using the `db.json` file.
-The module `json-server` is installed globally and it is used for the local api.
-It reads and modifies the `db.json` file.
+The module `json-server` must be installed globally, it reads and modifies the `db.json` file.

 Api url: [http://localhost:3060](http://localhost:3060)